retextjs/retext-readability/readme.md

 *   `age` (`number`, default: `16`)
     — Target age group.
-Note that the different algorithms provide varying results, so your milage might vary with people actually that age. :wink:
+Note that the different algorithms provide varying results, so your milage may vary with people actually that age. :wink:
 *   `threshold` (`number`, default: `4 / 7`)
-    — By default, 4 out of the 7 algorithms need to agree that a sentence is higher that the target age and whether it should be warned about.
+    — By default, 4 out of the 7 algorithms need to agree that a sentence is higher than the target age and whether it should be warned about.
 This can be modified by passing in a new threshold.
 *   `minWords` (`number`, default: `5`)